 If you’re new to database creation, or to Microsoft Access, or are self-taught and want to fill in gaps in your basic skills, then please consider DMW’s Basic training course.

-Courses are delivered on-site, anywhere in the UK, by an experienced presenter who is also a professional database developer.
-You will be able to tap DMW’s knowledge built up over years of creating Microsoft Office-based business solutions for scores of clients across dozens of business sectors.
+Courses are delivered on-site, anywhere in the UK, by David Wallis who is a professional database developer.
+You’ll be able to tap David’s knowledge built up over years of creating Microsoft Office-based business solutions for scores of clients across dozens of business sectors.

 Course content is adjusted to suit the sorts of databases you intend to create.

 Why use a database Why choose a database and not some other program, like a spreadsheet.
 Many people attending a database course are already using Excel and want to find out under what circumstances Access offers advantages over Excel.

 Terminology Understanding database terminology—Access uses the vocabulary of the database developer and therefore you need a grasp of the jargon.
 For example, what is meant by a “relational database”.

 Planning How to plan for a successful database.
 There are rules for storing data in a database that should be followed.
 You need to understand how to apply these to your database before you even start creating it in Access,